 Application Period: March 1 - April 1, 2018

 If you are considering applying for exchange you must meet with an exchange advisor to discuss eligibility requirements and potential exchange destinations.
 You must also meet with your faculty’s student advisor to discuss how an exchange can fit within your academic program.
 Planning for an exchange can take up to 18 months so it is advantageous to begin the process early.

 Log in to the online application portal using your UMnetID and password (the same ID and password you use for your U of M webmail).
 Use the most recent version of Firefox or Chrome.
 Other browsers are not supported.

-You must make an appointment to meet with our Exchange Advisor prior to submitting your application: email@example.com.
+You must make an appointment to meet with the Student Exchange Coordinator prior to submitting your application: email@example.com.